Fieldwork

 Project Description:

-The workshop provides a practical focus, allowing students ample opportunity for participation in conservation and restoration technique.
-The courses are complemented by seminars in Art History, Geomorphological Studies and Religious Iconography and Rituals.
-The course also includes several site visits, including visits to Sassi of Matera (Unesco World Heritage site), a visit to the rupestrian churches and museums.
+The Messors organization offers a short course in Fine Art, Paper and Cultural Landscape conservation in the rich cultural and historical settings of the Puglia and Basilicata regions of Southern Italy.
+The course is complemented by seminars on Art History and Geomorphological Studies.
+The course also includes several site visits, including visits to the archeological site of Botromagno (Gravina in Puglia), Sassi of Matera (Unesco World Heritage site), a visit to the rupestrian churches and museums, Itria Valley.

-The courses are led by Tonio Creanza director of Messors; guest lectures and hands-on works session will be given by chemist/conservator Bia Fonseca, conservator Joana Diniz.
+The course is led by Tonio Creanza, director of Messors; guest lectures and hands-on work sessions will be given by chemist/conservator Bia Fonseca and conservator Joana Diniz.

 Period(s) of Occupation: 1100 - 1900